JohnCoene/javascript-for-r/_book/4-18-shiny-htmlwidgets.md

 }
 ```

-Finally, we can reinstall the package with `devtools::install` and create a shiny application to observe the change.
+Finally, we can reinstall the package with `devtools::install` and create a Shiny application to observe the change.
 Below we use a large example dataset and, since the input now returns a data frame, we can display the input value in a table.

 ```r
 library(DT)